StarboyXYN/Frosty-Hub/README.md

 march 18 2023:Discontinuing the script and working on a new one

 july 27 2023:Decided to pick the script up again

+april 21 2024:Forgot about this shit snd deciding to archive it due to Byfron